Rozdandy/myfirst-miletone-project/README.md

 * As a visiting user, I want to be able to know how climate change may impact the food system.
 * As a visiting user, I would want to know the meaning of the logo "EG".
-* As a visiting user, I would want to how know to register with EG.
+* As a visiting user, I would want to know how to register with EG.
 * As a visiting user, I would want to see video of or world view on climate change and the food system.
 * As a visiting user, I would want to know how MDG and SGD are addressing climate change issues.
 * As a potential client, I would want to know the core strength of EG.
 * As a potential client, I would want to know the core mandate of EG.
-* As a visiting user, I would want more about EG.
+* As a visiting user, I would want to know more about EG.
 * As a visiting user, I would want to know why I should partner with EG.
 * As a visiting user, I would want to know how I could partner with EG.
 * As a potential investor, I would want know where this organisation is located.
 * As a potential customer, I would want to see some of photos as proof of what they have started and what they are doing.
-* As a potential customer, I would want to see some of photos as proof of what they have started and what they are doing.
 * As a potential donor, I would want  to know why I should donate or give materially or financially.
-* As a visiting user, I would want to know how contact the management.
+* As a visiting user, I would want to know how to contact the management.
 * The management would want to be able to contact potential investors.
-* As the management, I want to provide my social media links so that users can follow my updates
+* As the management, I want to provide my social media links so that users can follow my updates.
-* As the management, I want to be contatcted by potential donors.
+* As the management, I would want to be contacted by potential donors.

 # **Features:**